UniverseStudiosMC/UniverseJobs/docs/jobs-configuration/levelup-actions.md

 ## Overview

-JobsAdventure provides a powerful and 100% customizable level up action system.
+UniverseJobs provides a powerful and 100% customizable level up action system.
 When players level up in a job, you can trigger any combination of actions, from simple messages to complex reward systems.

-The system is built on top of existing JobsAdventure components, ensuring optimal performance and consistency with the rest of the plugin.
+The system is built on top of existing UniverseJobs components, ensuring optimal performance and consistency with the rest of the plugin.

 ## Configuration